 Table 1.
-Compatibility with Social Program Management Asset versions Compatible Social Program Manag 4.0.1 4.0.0 8.0.0 for all new features, enhancements, and defect fixes.
-3.0.5 3.0.4 7.0.11 iFix 3 for all new features, enhancements, and defect fixes.
+Compatibility with Social Program Management Asset versions Compatible Social Program Manageme versions 4.0.2 4.0.1 4.0.0 8.0.0 for all new features, enhancements, and defect fixes.
+3.0.7 3.0.6 7.0.11 iFix 5 for essential maintenance, security updates and critical defect fixes.
+7.0.10 iFix 8 for essential maintenance, security updates and critical defect fixes.

+Asset versions Compatible Social Program Management versions 3.0.5 • 7.0.11 iFix 3 for all new features, enhancements, 3.0.4 and defect fixes.
 7.0.10 iFix 7 for essential maintenance, security updates and critical defect fixes.

-Table 1.
-Compatibility with Social Program Management (continued) Asset versions Compatible Social Program Management versions 3.0.3 7.0.11 iFix 3 for all new features, enhancements, and defect fixes.
-7.0.10 iFix 6 for essential maintenance, security updates and critical defect fixes.
-3.0.2 7.0.11 iFix 2 for all new features, enhancements, and defect fixes.
-7.0.10 iFix 5 for essential maintenance, security updates and critical defect fixes.
-3.0.1 3.0.0 7.0.11 iFix 1 for all new features, enhancements, and defect fixes.
-7.0.10 iFix 4 essential maintenance, for security updates and critical defect fixes.
+3.0.3 • 7.0.11 iFix 3 for all new features, enhancements, and defect fixes. • 7.0.10 iFix 6 for essential maintenance, security updates and critical defect fixes.
+3.0.2 • 7.0.11 iFix 2 for all new features, enhancements, and defect fixes. • 7.0.10 iFix 5 for essential maintenance, security updates and critical defect fixes.
+3.0.1 7.0.11 iFix 1 for all new features, enhancements, and defect fixes.
+3.0.0 • 7.0.10 iFix 4 essential maintenance, for security updates and critical defect fixes.
 2.9.1 • 7.0.11 for all new features, enhancements, and defect fixes.
 2.9.0 7.0.10 iFix 3 for essential maintenance, security updates and critical defect fixes.
 2.8.6 • 7.0.10 iFix 3 for all new features, enhancements, and defect fixes.
-2.8.5 (Including the 2.8.4 internal release) and defect fixes.
-2.8.3 2.8.2 2.8.1 2.8.0 2.7.0
+2.8.5 (Including the 2.8.4 internal release) 2.8.3 2.8.2 2.8.1 2.8.0 2.7.0

 Note: Universal Access does not support the dual deployment of the classic client application and the IBM Universal Access Responsive Web Application client against the same instance of the IBM Cúram Social Program Management server.
-You can build and deploy your server without the classic client application as described in Alternative Targets for IBM WebSphere® Application Server or Multiple EAR files for Oracle WebLogic Server.
+You can build and deploy your server without the classic client application as described in Alternative Targets for IBM WebSphere[®] Application Server or Multiple EAR files for Oracle WebLogic Server.
 Alternatively, you must use another strategy to block access to the classic client application URLs to ensure that users cannot concurrently access both clients.